-General membership is open to all Elliott School alumnae and women students.
+General membership is open to all Elliott School alumni and students.
 An annual gift is encouraged but not required for participation.
-All donations will benefit women's student scholarships at the Elliott School.
+All donations benefit Elliott students committed to the advancement of women in international affairs.
 General members will be invited to participate in I/WE events and programming.
 Please complete this form to join.

 "I support every aspect of I/WE's mission.
 One element that has deep personal meaning for me, as a professor and former vice dean, is increasing access to high-quality education, and creating new opportunities for professional growth and success, for a diverse and multicultural student body.
 Over the years, in the classroom and in the dean's suite, I have become ever more aware that scholarships and fellowships lead directly to opportunity.
 As a woman who leads, I aspire to help other women attain their leadership goals.
 With great enthusiasm, I look forward to working with this terrific group."